About

 Annual Progress Report (APR)

-Consult with the DGS and ADGS if you have questions or concerns about a student's progress and how it should be documented on the APR or handled outside the annual APR window.
+Consult with the DGS and ADGS if you have questions or concerns about a student's progress and how it should be documented on the APR.
 Please especially note the following:

 - Students on probation should receive an unsatisfactory determination unless the APR is serving as supporting documentation for a return to good standing.

-- It becomes more difficult to implement consequences if a student has received a satisfactory report despite significant concerns.
+- If a student has received a satisfactory report despite significant concerns, appropriate disciplinary action may be delayed.

 - The DGS determines whether a department warning, performance plan, and/or probation are appropriate responses to unsatisfactory progress.